jsfour/Covid3dPrinting/face-shields.md

 ## Are you selling the shields?
 No. I'm giving them away.
 Prioritizing county and underfunded hospitals first since they are likely to have limited mask supply.

-## I'm a doctor and want to order shields for my team or myself
+## I'm a medical worker and want to order shields for my team or myself
 To order shields fill out this form and we will reach out to you for more information:

 https://airtable.com/shrcEbbkFpjdrOjtY